A core area of our expertise involves VAT and recovery of input tax but also cover other taxes.

 You get 90 days from the date of the ‘nudge’ letter, so acting fast is important.
 This is the only chance you have.

-Monty has the skills to mitigate on your behalf if you’ve inadvertently made any errors while applying to the Coronavirus Job Retention Scheme (CJRS) and can offer the latest legal advice around employment, tax and how this impacts your workforce during the ongoing coronavirus pandemic.
+Fletcher Day has the skills to mitigate on your behalf if you’ve inadvertently made any errors while applying to the Coronavirus Job Retention Scheme (CJRS) and can offer the latest legal advice around employment, tax and how this impacts your workforce during the ongoing coronavirus pandemic.